 All over England people are setting up Community Land Trusts (CLTs) that are helping to create a bright future for the community they live in now and for generations to come.
 Wiltshire CLT is the umbrella organisation supporting the set up and work of Community Land Trusts across Wiltshire and Swindon and in neighbouring counties.

-People are creating Community Land Trusts to take ownership of land and buildings and using them to develop a whole range of things vital to their community’s well-being – things like homes, workspaces and community facilities, as well as green energy installations, and plots to grow food and woodland.
+People are creating Community Land Trusts to take ownership of land and buildings and using them to develop a whole range of things vital to their community’s well-being – things like homes, work spaces and community facilities, as well as green energy installations, and plots to grow food and woodland.

 Ownership is a powerful thing.
-Community ownership, where people come together to design, fundraise, organise and collectively achieve something they need, from a small local heritage leaflet to a major new building, is the source of great pride and strength.
+Community ownership, where people come together to design, fund raise, organise and collectively achieve something they need, from a small local heritage leaflet to a major new building, is the source of great pride and strength.
 The strength lies in community cohesion and confidence, and the knowledge that having completed one project they can, and often do, go on to achieve much, much more to improve the overall quality of life for everyone in their community.